Documentation: PATHWISE

 What is this tool?

 PATHWISE (Prototype Analytics for Tracking High-Demand Workforce in Innovative Skill Ecosystems) is ETO’s hub for identifying and analyzing emerging technology talent in the United States.
-Building on CSET's workforce research, it maps the supply and demand of the AI and cybersecurity workforce across U.S. states and Core-Based Statistical Areas (CBSAs).
-It also highlights the educational institutions that produce this talent by degree level, allowing users to explore the technology talent development pipeline.
+Building on CSET’s workforce research, it maps the employment and demand for AI and cybersecurity roles across U.S. states and Core-Based Statistical Areas (CBSAs).
+It also highlights the educational institutions with most graduates in relevant fields by degree level, allowing users to explore the emerging technology talent development pipeline.

 What can I use it for?